Skip to content

 4. Cardholders are responsible for keeping the library updated re: changes of name, address, phone numbers, email, etc.

 5. Borrowers are responsible for all items checked out on their cards.
-Lost or stolen library cards should be reported to the library immediately.
+Report lost or stolen library cards to the library immediately.

 6. A parent or legal guardian must co-sign applications for children under 13 years of age.
 The adult is responsible for items checked out on the child’s card and any fines incurred on the card.

-1. In order to check out library materials, users should present a valid library card.
+1. To check out library materials, users should present a valid library card.
 In lieu of their card, users may provide an official photo ID.

-2. An individual carrying a library card is deemed by the library to have been given permission to use it by the cardholder.
+2. An individual carrying a library card other than their own is deemed by the library to have been given permission to use it by the cardholder.

-• Speed Reads circulate for 1 week and may be renewed once.
+• Speed Reads (available in the Acton Memorial Library lobby) circulate for 1 week and are automatically renewed for one more week.

-• TV series on DVD and video games circulate for 2 weeks and may be renewed once.
+• New adult books circulate for 2 weeks and may be renewed once (if there are no holds waiting)

-• Items may not be renewed if there is a reserve on them.
+• Items may not be renewed if there is a hold on them.

 • The maximum loans on a card at any given time is 150.